 Work is also being undertaken to relocate the bus station to a new site, create additional parking facilities and acquire land to facilitate a larger redevelopment package.

-From October to December 2017, Stevenage Borough Council carried out and concluded a competitive dialogue procurement process to select a developer for SG1.
-The council acquired No. 2 and No. 4 Town Square and made these two key sites available for redevelopment to attract developer interest.
-In February 2018, international developer Mace was chosen to spearhead the first phase of regeneration, with work expected to start in 2019.
+Stevenage Borough Council conducted a competitive procurement process to select a developer for SG1 and in February 2018, international developer Mace was chosen to spearhead the first phase of development.

-Hertfordshire LEP has awarded the project £34m from our Growth Deal (£15m from Growth Deal 1 and a further £19m from Growth Deal 3).
+Hertfordshire LEP has invested £34m from the Local Growth Fund towards this project (£15m from Growth Deal 1 and a further £19m from Growth Deal 3).